 You might have noticed we also push spinach a lot in our blog – and there is a reason for that.
-WHFoods named it as top of the list for nutrient richness (Spinach: A Winner) in the World’s Healthiest Vegetables.
+Healthline named it as top of the list for most nutrient-dense vegetables.

 - 1 tbsp pesto (make sure it’s the vegetarian kind)

 - 1 ball low fat mozzarella (1 ball = 125g/4.5oz)

 - Grab a tortilla and spread a layer of pesto over half of it.
 You can make your own too.